SueRichard/legou-parent/README.md

 Now is developing, please look forward to it.
 And welcome you participate in.
 Prepare to the next stage
-first stage : complete part of security
-second stage: ali related module wait for development and oss service... third stage: complete the business module for order service wait for next plan
+first stage : complete part of security.
+Starting... second stage: ali related module wait for development and oss service... third stage: complete the business module for order service. wait for next plan...

 ----------